-Carbon forms a large number of compounds because of the following reasons:
+Carbon forms numerous compounds because of the following reasons:

-(b) Catenation: Two carbon atoms readily form covalent bonds and this bond is more stable than the bonds formed by the other elements.
+- Catenation – Two carbon atoms readily form covalent bonds, and this bond is more stable than the bonds formed by the other elements.

-(c) Carbon atoms have varying bond order and hybridisation that is it can form double or triple bonds.
+- Carbon atoms have varying bond order and hybridisation.
+That is, they can form double or triple bonds.

 - The electronegativity of the carbon atom is average.